stacksgov/sips/sips/sip-02x/sip-02x-stacks-pay.md

 - operation: 'support'

 - recipient: A valid Stacks address.

-- if the `token` parameter is not 'STX', functionName defaults to 'transfer' by the wallet.
+- If the token parameter is not 'STX', the functionName defaults to 'transfer' by the wallet.

 **Optional Parameters:**